SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/endpoint/trend_micro_deep_security.md

 Apply the changes and test the connection.

 For the first connection, the manager should display the error message "Accept Server Certificate?".
 Check the certificate and click OK to accept it.
 Test the connection again; it should succeed.
 If not, please see the "Troubleshoot event forwarding" section on the Trend-Micro documentation.

 ## Create the intake

-Go to the [intake page](https://app.sekoia.io/operations/intakes) and create a new intake from the format Trend Micro Cloud One.
+Go to the [intake page](https://app.sekoia.io/operations/intakes) and create a new intake from the format Trend Micro Deep Security / Workload Security.

 ## Transport to SEKOIA.IO